ABOUT US

 Christine Olsen

-dr Christine Olsen has a master degree in ethology, higher education in special needs education and rehabilitation, and a PhD in public health focusing on animal-assisted interventions.
+Dr. Christine Olsen has a master degree in ethology, higher education in special needs education and rehabilitation, and a PhD in public health focusing on animal-assisted services.
 Her research is frequently cited and is rated in the top 10% of all research outputs ever tracked by Almetric.
 Dr. Olsen is also a dog behaviorist and dog trainer, and screens dogs personality around the Europe.
-She travels with her lectures about AAI, dog mental test and animal welfare as a speaker on international conferences.
+She travels with her lectures about AAS, dog mental test and animal welfare as a speaker on international conferences.